The journal: education

 NQ Futures Session Times: When to Trade NAS100

 Futures markets trade nearly 24 hours a day, 5 days a week.
-But if you're trading NQ (Nasdaq 100 futures), most of those hours don't matter.
+But if you're trading the NASDAQ — whether on NQ (Nasdaq 100) futures or a NAS100 CFD priced off them — most of those hours don't matter.
+The session map below uses the NQ futures clock because that's where institutional liquidity lives; CFD trading hours vary by broker, so map these windows to your broker's schedule.

 The difference between a profitable NQ trader and a frustrated one often comes down to one thing: knowing which hours to trade and which to ignore.